PHP-DI/PHP-DI/doc/definition.md

 - let PHP-DI guess using [Reflection](http://www.php.net/manual/en/book.reflection.php)
 - use annotations
 - use a PHP array
+- use PHP code (using `Container::set()`)

-You can also combine these definitions if you want to.
+You can also use several or all these options at the same time if you want to.